fractalic-ai/fractalic/docs-temp/core-concepts.md

 @import
 file: templates/project-header.md
-blocks: introduction
+block: introduction
-use-header: "# Project Overview"

-# Project Overview {id=project-overview} // [!code highlight]
+# Introduction // [!code highlight]
 This project follows our standard development workflow with automated testing, // [!code highlight] continuous integration, and comprehensive documentation.
 All team members // [!code highlight] should familiarize themselves with the coding standards and review process // [!code highlight] outlined in this guide. // [!code highlight]
 ```

-This pulls the "introduction" section from your template file and inserts it cleanly into your current document.
+This imports the "introduction" section from your template file and inserts it directly after the `@import` operation.

 ### **`@run`: Executing Sub-Workflows**